rahulsinghal11/codebrew/README.md

   FastAPI backend lets you create a GitHub pull request with the suggested change in one click.
 - **Branch & File Automation:**
   Automatically creates branches, updates files, commits changes, and opens PRs on GitHub using the GitHub REST API.
+- **Dashboard & Analytics:**
+  Interactive Streamlit dashboard to visualize optimizations, user leaderboards, repository stats, and more.
 - **Suggestion Logging:**
   All suggestions and PRs are logged for audit and tracking.
 - **Multi-Repo Support:**